Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 After completing your configurations, test your Linode instance to verify that the migration was successful.
 Validation steps may include:

-• Review Logs.
-Examine system and application logs for errors or warnings that might indicate migration-related issues.
+• Review Logs: Examine system and application logs for errors or warnings that might indicate migration-related issues.

 • Verify Externally Attached Storage: Ensure that any additional storage volumes, block devices, or network-attached storage are properly mounted and accessible.
 Check /etc/fstab entries and update disk mappings as needed.